mi3nts/interactiveADELE/docs/images/README.md

+# interactiveADELE
-# Folder contains images used in the documentation
+Folder contains images used in the documentation